-4.2.11.1 Risks related to China
+4.2.13 Risks related to China

-PRC Governmental, Political, Economic and Related Considerations
+PRC Governmental, Political, Economic and Related Considerations or changed.

-For over a decade, the PRC government has been reforming the economic and political systems of the PRC.
-Whilst these reforms may continue, many of the reforms are unprecedented or experimental and may be refined or changed.
 Political, economic and social factors could also lead to further readjustments to the reform measures.
 The Fund's operations and financial results could be adversely affected by adjustments in the PRC's state plans, political, economic and social conditions, changes in the policies of the PRC government such as changes in laws and regulations (or the interpretation thereof), measures which may be introduced to control inflation, changes in the rate or method of taxation, imposition of additional restrictions on currency conversion and the imposition of additional import restrictions.
 Furthermore, a portion of the economic activity in the PRC is export-driven and, therefore, is affected by developments in the economies of the PRC's principal trading partners.